|

 No more guess work on how strong of a power supply you would need for any system.
 You can use this unit to determine the maximum system wattage requirement first, then install an appropriate lower cost lower wattage power supply for the system.
 You no longer have to over-supply each and every system.

-HIGH POWER® , or model from other reputable true-wattage brands, in this method of appropriating the right power supply wattage model for each system.
+Disclaimer: We recommend using a lower cost HIGH POWER® , or model from other reputable true-wattage brands, in this method of appropriating the right power supply wattage model for each system.
 Use of many cheap over-rated power supply products that are currently flooding the market undoubtly may return disappointing result.

 Question: Why is your Real-Time Wattage Meter feature that is built-in to many of your newer models so unique that it is patented ?
 I have access to a power wattage monitor station.
 Why wouldn't I just connect my entire system to the power wattage monitor station if I need to measure the total system wattage consumption.